Chapter 3: Microphones, Recorders, Filters

 • Recording into a digital audio recorder

-• Using your smartphone as a recorder
+• Using your smartphone as a digital recording device

 • Using earbuds with mic (some can provide decent sound but far too many do not)